AntonioLabinjan/FeelTrak/README.md

 ### **Features You’ll Love**

-Here’s a look at what’s already in the app and the premium features that will elevate MoodTrek to the next level:
+Here’s a look at what’s already in the app and the premium features that will elevate FeelTrak to the next level:

 #### **Current Features:**
 - **Emotion Recognition**: Our AI detects your mood using facial recognition and suggests songs accordingly.